mikej/git-intro/git-intro-slides.md

 ![fit](images/track-changes.png)
 ![fit](images/wikipedia.png)

-^ You've probably seen this kind of functionality built into specific applications or websites that you use, for example Microsoft Word can track and highlight changes being made to a document.
-When anyone edits a Wikipedia page this creates a new version of the page and anyone can compare this version to previous versions in order to see what changes were made, and to revert them if needed!
+^ You've probably seen this kind of functionality built into specific applications or websites that you use

+^ For example Microsoft Word can track and highlight changes being made to a document.

+^ When anyone edits a Wikipedia page this creates a new version of the page and anyone can compare this version to previous versions in order to see what changes were made, and to undo them if needed!

 ^ The idea of a source control system is that it provides these features in a way that is separate, and so independent, of the programming language and text editor that you're using.